 Micro - 5% + $0.05 - per transaction for transactions of less then $10.

 External stores accept payment in a variety of ways; the exact breakdown isn't known, but processing fees are included as part of each external store fee.

 Royalties on cover songs are a fixed amount based on the number of compositions and overall length of the cover song track.
 The current rate is $0.091 OR $0.0175 per minute (rounded up), whichever is higher.
 Multiply this by the number of cover songs in the track to get the total royalty for that track.

 The lowest ($0.091) royalty rate will be applied to cover songs of 5:00 or less, containing a single composition.

 Album pricing model varies according to the external store's pricing policies.

-Each external store will take its own cut at the time of sale before Loudr receives any of your revenue.
-Below is an estimation of each store's fee and a link to learn more about each fee.
+Each external store will take its own cut at the time of sale before we receive any of your revenue.
+Below is an estimation of each store's fee.